-The balance sheet shows a net liability position for 2021/22 due to a deficit in the pension scheme.
-The liability has decreased in the year due to an increase in the net discount rate for the year to 31 March 2022 which is used in the valuation of the pension fund liabilities.
+The balance sheet shows a net asset position for 2022/23 due to a surplus in the pension scheme.
+The pension scheme liability has decreased in the year moving the liability to an asset due to an increase in the net discount rate for the year to 31 March 2023 which is used in the valuation of the pension fund.
 The pension position is not expected to have a short term impact on the financial viability of the Board.
-The Assessor and Treasurer will review the long term sustainability to meet the pension contributions as part of the budget process considering advice provided by the actuary.
+The Assessor and Treasurer will continue to review the long term sustainability to meet the pension contributions as part of the budget process considering advice provided by the actuary.